jzamponi/synthesizer/README.md

 ## Generate synthetic observations from 3D numerical simulations

-Synthesizer is a program to calculate synthetic ALMA/JVLA images from an SPH model directly from the command-line.
+Synthesizer is a program to calculate synthetic images from either analytical models or hydrodynamical simulations (both grid and particle based).
+You can use Synthesizer via API and CLI.
+Command-line interaction offers a fast way to test your modelling setup, without the need to write any scripts.
+API interaction comes in handy during the production phase.
+Its modular form allows to easily script a full modelling pipeline by simply calling the relevant modules of Synthesizer.

-It interpolates SPH particle positions into a rectangular grid and then uses RADMC3D to do the Monte-Carlo and raytracing.
-It can use CASA to generate a final synthetic observation.
-It can also include the effects of polarization either by scattering or grain alignment.
+For the post-processing of particle based simulations, Synthesizer interpolates particle positions into a rectangular grid and then performs Monte-Carlo heating and raytracing, using the RADMC3D radiative transfer code.
+It can also optionally use the CASA software to generate a final synthetic observation of your model.

+Polarization effects, either by scattering or grain alignment, can easily be added to your setup.

-Additionally, Synthesizer includes Dustmixer.
-This is a tool to generate dust opacity tables, including full scattering matrices, for a given dust composition (via optical constants) and allows to experiment with the mixing of different materials.
+Additionally, Synthesizer includes the DustMixer module.
+This is a tool to easily generate dust opacity tables for a given dust composition, supporting full scattering matrices for polarization observations.
+This module serves as a testing tool to experiment mixing different materials and different laboratory measurements of optical constants.

 ## Installation
     $ pip install astro-synthesizer